intel-analytics/BigDL-2.x/docs/docs/PythonUserGuide/install.md

 **Important:**

 1. Installing analytics-zoo from pip will automatically install `pyspark`.
-To avoid possible conflicts, you are recommended to __unset `SPARK_HOME`__ if it exists in your environment.
+To avoid possible conflicts, you are highly recommended to __unset `SPARK_HOME`__ if it exists in your environment.

 2. Please always first call `init_nncontext()` at the very beginning of your code after pip install.
 This will create a SparkContext with optimized performance configuration and initialize the BigDL engine.
 ```python